isomerpages/sndgo-careers/_job-profiles/ho-jin-chong.md

 “I often find myself weaving together technological and legal developments as well as businesses’ and consumers’ interests in order to glean insights,” Jin Chong shares.
 “My colleagues and I would also actively engage various internal and external stakeholders, to obtain different perspectives or to validate our thinking on an issue.

-“I look forward to these meetings because they are intellectually stimulating and provide new perspectives,” he adds.
+“I look forward to these meetings because they are intellectually stimulating and provide new perspectives,” he adds.  </p>

 <h3 style="color:#212121;">MORE THAN JUST A JOB</h3>

-Ultimately, a career in tech policy is more than a job; it’s about helping Singapore achieve its Smart Nation ambitions and leveraging growth opportunities in today’s digital economy, he says.
+<p>Ultimately, a career in tech policy is more than a job; it’s about helping Singapore achieve its Smart Nation ambitions and leveraging growth opportunities in today’s digital economy, he says.

 “Many of us enjoy the benefits and convenience of a Smart Nation such as personalised content and recommendations when buying on e-commerce platforms,” Jin Chong says.

-“My work allows me to play a part in maintaining the trust between consumers and firms to enable a flourishing and vibrant digital economy.”
+“My work allows me to play a part in maintaining the trust between consumers and firms to enable a flourishing and vibrant digital economy.”</p>